covid19-thane/covid19-thane.github.io/README.md

 Ambarnath,Badlapur,Kalyan (KDMC),Thane District,Ulhasnagar

 Currenlty,
-only data's for Thane & India are auto updates!
+only data's for Thane & India are auto updated!

 Rest,
-Ambarnath,Badlapur,Kalyan (KDMC),Ulhasnagar
-are manually updated.

-If anyone want to contribute to the project, please contact me.
+data for Ambarnath , Badlapur , Ulhasnagar , Kalyan are manually updated, if the data is inaccurate or if anyone is willing to contribute to the project, please contact me!

 # Special Thanks